mystique920/together-flux-mcp/README.md

 - Description: Get all related links from a URL
 - Parameters:
   * `url` (required): URL to get sitemap

+### 5. Reasoning Tool
+- Name: `reasoning`
+- Description: A tool for deep thinking and complex problem solving with fast deepseek r1 model and web search ability(You can change to any other model in search1api website but the speed is not guaranteed)
+- Parameters:
+  * `content` (required): The question or problem that needs deep thinking

 ## Setup Guide